Azure/azure-quickstart-templates/quickstarts/microsoft.azure-ai-agent-service/standard-agent/README.md

 ---
-description: This set of templates demonstrates how to set up Azure AI Agent Service with the standard setup, meaning with managed identity authetication, public internet access enabled.
+description: This set of templates demonstrates how to set up Azure AI Agent Service with the standard setup, meaning with managed identity authentication of each project connection and public internet access enabled.
 Agents use customer-owned, single-tenant search and storage resources.
 With this setup, you have full control and visibility over these resources, but you will incur costs based on your usage.
 page_type: sample
 products:
 - azure